Unique-AG/ai/unique_toolkit/README.md

 # Unique Tool Kit

-This package provides highlevel abstarctions and methods on top of `unique_sdk` to ease application development for the Unique Platform.
+This package provides highlevel abstractions and methods on top of `unique_sdk` to ease application development for the Unique Platform.

 # Development instructions